novastera/llamacpp-rn/README.md

 - Run Llama-based models directly on device using React Native
 - Fast native C++ implementation using TurboModules and JSI
 - Metal/GPU acceleration on iOS
+- OpenCL and Vulkan GPU acceleration on Android
 - Simple JavaScript API
 - Chat completion with prompt templates
 - Embeddings generation